Phidk/warranty-repair-ledger/README.md

 ### Reports
 - `GET /reports/summary` – counts per status, avg days open, soon-to-expire count

+## Validation & Errors

+- DTOs enforce `[Required]`, `[Range]`, and similar data annotations; invalid payloads return `400` responses serialized as RFC 7807 `application/problem+json` with the `errors` dictionary populated per field.
+- Unhandled exceptions are caught by a centralized `ProblemDetailsExceptionHandler`, producing a `500` RFC 7807 payload that includes a `traceId` extension for correlating logs.
+- When running in Development or Testing (including the Dev Container), hitting `GET /diagnostics/throw` intentionally raises an exception so you can verify the error contract end-to-end.

 ## Warranty assumptions

 - Default coverage is 24 months from purchase, aligning with the Danish Sale of Goods Act (Købeloven §§78-81) and EU directive 2019/771